Skip to main content

 Speaker: Kevin Poe, Vice President, Financial Services Consulting, CGI

-Speakers: Rob Palin, VP, DNA Managed Services and GM Canada Banking, Fiserv, Cheryl Zhu, Industry Advisor, Financial Services, Microsoft and Jason Cinq-Mars, CIO, Innovation Federal Credit Union
+Speakers: Rob Palin, VP, GM Canada Banking, Fiserv, Cheryl Zhu, Industry Advisor, Financial Services, Microsoft and Jason Cinq-Mars, CIO, Innovation Federal Credit Union

 Networking break & tradeshow